 80% said they would suggest creative process to others who experience depression

-86% said they have experienced breakthroughs and aha’s during painting
+86% said they have experienced breakthroughs and aha’s during creating

-89% said they bring insights into their life discovered while painting
+89% bring insights into their life discovered in creating

 79% noticed an ease of physical symptoms while creating

 93% experience creating as a relief/break that benefits their overall well being

 90% have experienced a shift in recurring emotional pain through creative process

 90% said that creativity helped them maintain a healthy outlook